StarGate01/swe_solver/documentation/manual/compile.md

  - g++
  - scons

-Use this project as a submodule of https://github.com/StarGate01/SWE1D.
+Use this project as a submodule of https://gitlab.lrz.de/ChristophHonal/SWE1D or https://gitlab.lrz.de/ChristophHonal/SWE.
 Compile with `scons` or `scons --dbg` for debug symbol support to `build/SWE1D`.
 Run this command in the root directory of the parent repository.

 ## Unit Testing